-A. Gavin Burris
+Figure 2: Flowchart

 A. Dynamic Kernel Size

 For our system to make accurate templates from processed video frames for subjects at a dynamic distance, we needed to come up with a way to adjust the morphological kernel size used to perform morphological closing operations.
 We approached this problem with the mindset of varying size subjects.
 Using the frame’s largest contour, we can find the width of the subject.
 Using the width, we can dynamically change the size of the kernel.

-A.